 - Tree Swallows have had their diets supplemented, and have been bled,

-inoculated, and irradiated in various experiments investigating their
+inoculated, and irradiated in various experiments investigating their biochemical,

-biochemical and physiological responses.
+physiological, and behavioral responses.

-created near suspected sources of hazardous water-borne environmental
+established near suspected sources of hazardous water-borne environmental

 contaminants.
 Tissues collected from swallow eggs, nestlings and adults are

-then analysed to monitor extent and effect of contaminant spread from
+then analysed to monitor extent and effect of contaminant spread from aquatic

-aquatic to terrestrial ecosystems.
+to terrestrial ecosystems.

 - Tree Swallows are being used in the study of senescence on reproductive

 success and immune system function, and their chromosomes' telomeres have